 Self-guided information is strongly encouraged and best understood in consultation with a professional that can help you understand intimate partner violence.
 Safety plans can be developed to your specific needs by working with an experienced agency.
 For more information, visit the Intimate Partner Violence section of this website.

-Emergent Access to Court of Queen’s Bench
+Emergent Access to Court of King’s Bench

-The Court of Queen’s Bench has instituted a new model for scheduling and case flow of Family Division matters that aims to resolve cases at the earliest point possible.
+The Court of King’s Bench has instituted a new model for scheduling and case flow of Family Division matters that aims to resolve cases at the earliest point possible.
 Parties are encouraged to explore settlement of issues outside of court.
 If issues cannot be settled, parties must complete prerequisites prior to obtaining a hearing date before a judge.

-The Court of Queen’s Bench has established that in limited circumstances, a party can apply to have the court hear their matter urgently.
+The Court of King’s Bench has established that in limited circumstances, a party can apply to have the court hear their matter urgently.
 The circumstances in which the court will consider doing so include when there is:

 - an immediate or imminent risk of harm to a party or a child of a party